Žiar nad Hronom: Names

-History

 Earliest settlement

 Celtic tribes had lived in the area, as documented by sizable archeologic discoveries dating to 6th century.
 Following the 10th century, the local population was mostly Slavic and the Celtic culture and settlement had receded.

 Middle Ages

 The first written record is dated to 1075, when a charter, issued by Hungarian king Géza I of Hungary, had established the Benedictine Abbey of Hronský Beňadik.
 On 4 February 1246 the landowner and the Archbishop of Esztergom, Stephen I Báncsa, had elevated the status of the settlement, submitting surrounding villages to the dominion and granting the citizens further rights.
 The settlement was submitted to the Šášov Castle.

 In the same period, the village had developed into a small town and became known as an administrative and cultural core of the region, due to the growth of commerce and the rise of trade guilds.

 Late Middle Ages and early Modernity

 The following period, until the 16th century, saw the flourishment of guilds, like that of tailors or shoemakers.

 A chateau (manor house) was erected and became the town's landmark in 1631, building on a preceding structure, on the orders of Péter Cardinal Pázmány.
 Later, it became a summer residence for the Archbishop of Esztergom.
 The manor had undergone multiple renovations due to various unrests and uprisings.
 One such uprising in the area was a late sequel of Anti-Habsburg rebellions, which lasted until 1621.
 Following the suppression of the uprising Habsburg army had remained in the area to protect from the advancing Ottoman troops, which had worried the local population.
 The Ottomans, eventually, had failed to conquer Banská Štiavnica some 25 kilometers south.

 Even later 17th century was not easy for the local population, as the region had suffered from continued armed conflicts and plague, originating in Italy.
 During the conflicts the town and the Šášov castle, a hub of the rebels, were besieged and conquered.
 The area was badly struck by the events and it had recovered for a long time, as its economy had to be renewed.
 The town received the right to host fairs in 1690.

 After the establishment of Diocese of Banská Bystrica and following a renovation, the chateau became the seat of the Bishop and a representative building. Štefan Moyses had resided here in the 19th century.